deco3500-2017/Team-Unfit/README.md

 - Nipun Amarasinghe - Information Technology

 Roles and responsabilities:
+- Nipun Amarasinghe - Team leader Programmer.
+Planning meetings and making task for each member.
+Setting target for each week to ensure that every week team has something to achieve and each member are contributing to the target of the week.
+Handles the front end part of the project.
 - Andres Munoz - Designer.
 - Jiaxuan Li - Designer.
 - Kian Noctor - Programmer.
 - Alvin Lo - Designer.
-- Nipun Amarasinghe - Team leader Programmer.

 ## Communications